boost/codeclimate_diff/README.md

 3. Create a personal access token with `read_api` access and save it in the `CODECLIMATE_DIFF_GITLAB_PERSONAL_ACCESS_TOKEN` env variable

-Now when you run it on the changed files in your branch, it will refresh the baseline first!
+Now when you run it on the changed files in your branch, it will download the latest baseline first!

 ## Development